damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 all migrations can now be performed without stopping your GitLab instance.
 The goal for future releases is to also allow online upgrades unless downtime is an absolute requirement.

+## Other changes

+This release has more improvements, including security fixes.
+Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

 ## Upgrade barometer